 Health and Safety Policies and Notice

-However in an effort to minimise risks the Committee would like to point out the following;
+& Safety.
+However in an effort to minimise risks the Committee would like to

 1* The grass courts are slippy when damp and so play is actively discouraged in those conditions in order to protect both the courts and tennis members and visitors.

-3* There is an accident reporting book in the tennis pavilion as well as a First Aid kit.
+4* There is an accident reporting book in the Tennis pavilion as well as a First Aid kit.

 The Club carries out annual risk assessments but the best way that we can avoid accidents is if each member accepts responsibility for their own actions.